Selection Process & Standards

 Once an athlete is drafted, they will compete for their team that drafted them until they are released or traded.

-Athletes who are members of the CTFL this season will have the ability to hold their position within the league for next year pending they finish within the top 8 of their respective events.
-If an athlete does not finish within the top 8 of their events, their team's general manager's will have the ability to keep the athlete or release them to free agency to be claimed by another team.
-If unclaimed by another team, that athlete is removed from the CTFL following the 2023 season and can register for the draft process for the 2024 season.
-If an athlete is injured or made a national team which caused them to miss portions of the season, the CTFL asks for a minimal amount of proof for the athlete to be red shirted, meaning they can maintain the CTFL athlete status without the need to be released to free agency.
-As for Utility athletes, those athletes must have fulfilled their requirements and finished within the top 30 utility athletes to guarantee their spot for 2025.
-Athletes who finish in positions 31st and below are at risk of being released to free agency if their GM's do not decide to keep them.
-All athletes must declare their intention to remain in the league at the end of the 2024 CTFL season if they wish to continue in 2025.
+Athletes who are members of the CTFL this season will have the ability to hold their position within the league for next year, pending they finish within the top 8 of their respective event's standings.
+If an athlete does not finish within the top 8 of their event, their team's general manager's will have the ability to keep the athlete or release them to free agency to be claimed by another team.
+If unclaimed by another team, that athlete is removed from the CTFL following the 2025 season and will enter the draft process for the 2026 season.
+If an athlete is injured or made a national team which caused them to miss portions of the season, the CTFL asks for a minimal amount of proof for the athlete to be red shirted, meaning they can maintain their CTFL athlete status without the need to be released to free agency.
+All athletes must register for the upcoming season, regardless of being a new or returning athlete.

 Athletes will only be able to switch teams if they are traded or released which can only be done after the championship has been completed.
 For athletes this only affects what team you represent at the official CTFL meets.